Overview

 Program Requirements

 Skills: Given the nature of DukeEngage Boston, valued knowledge, skills, and dispositions include passion for supporting, advocating, and promoting the healthy development of children and families; motivation to work for social justice and equity; desire to build effective empowerment models; marketing, event management, website development, database management, social media skills, and documentary experience.
-Most importantly we are seeking students who want to grow and learn – that have attitudes, understandings, and skillsets that effective nonprofit organizations value.
+Most importantly we are seeking students who want to grow and learn – who have attitudes, understandings, and skillsets that effective nonprofit organizations value.
 Prior experiences working with children, youth, and families around educational and social inequities is important.

-Personal Qualities: Openness to learn – to grow as a person — to sit still with difficult questions — to share ideas and feelings with others is essential.
+Personal Qualities: Openness to learn – to grow as a person, to sit still with difficult questions, to share ideas and feelings with others – is essential.
 Students who want to be a part of DukeEngage Boston should be highly motivated to be an active participant in a robust cohort learning adventure.
 There is a strong academic and intellectual component to DukeEngage Boston, which requires students to read articles and book chapters during the summer and to attend reflection sessions evenings and afternoons.
 Emphasis is placed on building a strong cohort and learning community in which everyone is fully engaged.
 We set high expectations for active participation and full immersion in all program activities.
 DukeEngage Boston is not a good match for students who seek more of an independent internship experience.
 Being fully present and investing oneself in the living-learning community we create are essential to the program’s values, mission, and outcomes.
 Caring, curious, and growth-oriented students are the key to creating a memorable summer experience.

 Logistics